-Also, of course, cats, a dog and two large vegetable gardens.
-My mother’s and my grandmother’s.
+Of course, we also had cats, a dog, and two large vegetable gardens: my mother’s and my grandmother’s.

-Already when I was very young, my brother and I each got a small spot in my mom’s garden assigned to us, on which we could grow, for example, herbs, a few potatoes and strawberries.
+When I was very young, my brother and I were each given a small patch in my mom’s garden, on which we could grow, for example, herbs, a few potatoes, and strawberries.

 A snail plague can only occur when the delicate balances in nature are disturbed.